Archive-DevManfre/.github/profile/README.md

 ## Hi there 👋
-This organisation is used as an archive of old [DevManfre](https://github.com/DevManfre) repositories.
-If you cannot see them, it is normal as they are all archived and private.
+This organization is used as an archive of old [DevManfre](https://github.com/DevManfre) repositories.
+If you cannot see them, it is normal as most of them are archived and private.